Articles in the Media

 Additionally, the imbedded business costs and distractions of key personnel involved in the mediation of an intellectual property dispute also are a fraction of those incurred in litigation.

-with the result reached by agreement (mediation) is much higher than when the result is imposed on the parties by
+much higher than when the result is imposed on the parties by

 a third-party decision maker, as in litigation or arbitration.